-Faring will participate in the CRA's Pollution Legal Liability ("PLL") insurance program, which still has five years of term remaining, on a pro-rata or risk allocation basis based on acreage or construction values The CRA and Faring are developing a new CPL/PLI Builder's Risk, General Liability and OCIP program to support the development of the Remainder Cells separate from the Cell 2 CAM-Carson programs.
+Faring will participate in the CRA's Pollution Legal Liability ("PLL") insurance program, which had five years of term remaining in 2022 (it expires in 2027), on a pro-rata or risk allocation basis based on acreage or construction values.
+During FY 2023-2024, the CRA and Faring obtained a "Bridge" PLL policy with a limit of \$50 million, which steps up to the limit upon the expiration of the current PLL, adding an additional 6 years of term.
+Faring bore the cost of the policy.
+The CRA and Faring are also developing a new CPL/PLI, Builder's Risk, and General Liability/OCIP program to support the development of the Remainder Cells separate from the Cell 2 CAM-Carson programs.